corefan/xenko-docs/en/manual/animation/animation-properties.md

 ### Source

-This is the source file used by the animation asset.
+The source file used by the animation asset.
 If you change this, Game Studio re-imports the animation.

 ### Clip duration